Alexandra Kollontai: Contributions to Marxist feminism

-Though Kollontai believed in the eventual obsolescence of the traditional family, she held that institution marriage could survive if it underwent a radical transformation.
+Though Kollontai believed in the eventual obsolescence of the traditional family, she held that the institution of marriage could survive if it underwent a radical transformation.
 She advocated for a transformed marriage that would be compatible with many other social relations, such as friendship.
 Kollontai felt that by liberating women and men from their traditionally hierarchical roles, communism would free marriage from the "conjugal slavery of the past", allowing spouses to thrive in egalitarian marriages grounded in mutual love and trust.
-As Kollontai wrote in 1920:The workers’ state needs new relations between the sexes, just as the narrow and exclusive affection of the mother for her own children must expand until it extends to all the children of the great, proletarian family, the indissoluble marriage based on the servitude of women is replaced by a free union of two equal members of the workers’ state who are united by love and mutual respect.
-In place of the individual and egoistic family, a great universal family of workers will develop, in which all the workers, men and women, will above all be comrades. – Alexandra Kollontai (1920), Communism and the FamilyKollontai's saw domestic labour as an impediment to her ideal of the "universal family".
-Rather than viewing the tasks that were traditionally reserved for women as productive labour, Kollontai believed that housework stood in the way of industrialization and modernization and that under a fully realized communist society, industrial mechanization would ultimately replace so-called women's work:All that was formerly produced in the bosom of the family is now being manufactured on a mass scale in workshops and factories.
-The machine has superseded the wife.
-What house- keeper would now bother to make candles, spin wool or weave cloth?
-All these products can be bought in the shop next door.
-Formerly every girl would learn to knit stockings.
-Nowa- days, what working woman would think of making her own?
-In the first place she doesn’t have the time.
-Time is money, and no one wants to waste time in an unproductive and useless manner.
-Few working women would start to pickle cucumbers or make other preserves when all these things can be bought in the shop. – Alexandra Kollontai (1920), Communism and the Family In this regard, Kollontai's critique of women's societal position under capitalism is both reminiscent of and distinct from the Marxist feminist Wages for Housework movement.
+As Kollontai wrote in 1920:

+Kollontai saw domestic labour as an impediment to her ideal of the "universal family".
+Rather than viewing the tasks that were traditionally reserved for women as productive labour, Kollontai believed that housework stood in the way of industrialization and modernization and that under a fully realized communist society, industrial mechanization would ultimately replace so-called women's work:

+In this regard, Kollontai's critique of women's societal position under capitalism is both reminiscent of and distinct from the Marxist feminist Wages for Housework movement.
 While proponents of Wages for Housework argue that the domestic labour is productive labour worthy of monetary compensation, Kollontai devalued "women's work", believing it to be an antiquated vestige of the past.
 Unlike supporters of Wages for Housework who advocated for the integration of women into the public sphere, Kollontai questioned the status of working women: